- What is a Non-Stress Test?

 - Previous miscarriages or stillbirths increase the risks of foetal death.

-- Foetus has genetic abnormality that requires monitoring.
+- The foetus has a genetic abnormality that requires monitoring.

-How Often is The Non-Stress Test Done During Pregnancy?
+How Often is a Non-Stress Test Done During Pregnancy?

 An increased risk of pregnancy complications might imply getting an NST done at least twice a week, after the 28th week of gestation.
 The frequency of NSTs performed will depend on the severity of the situation, so make sure you ask your doctor for recommendations.
 If your doctor suspects the possibility of foetal hypoxia, they might even ask you to take daily non-stress tests.